AnyLog-co/documentation/metadata management.md

 Policies are rules and logic that determine how nodes in the network operate.
 The policies are placed on the global metadata layer and become available to the nodes of the network with the blockchain/master-node synchronization process.
-Each node considers the policies to enable and configure the mechanisms that manage the processes on the node.
+Each node determines the policies to consider and these policies configure the mechanisms that manage the processes on the node.
 Using policies nodes declare their availability on the network, the list of tables supported, how data is being distributed, mapping roles, security policies and more.
 Policies are organized as JSON objects with a single root attribute name.
 The root attribute name is called the policy type.
 Below is an example of a policy declaring an Operator node: